Blog

 Step 3: Configure a floor plan

-• Do your research on what makes a great space: spend some time researching office design and office design principles to figure out the best way to layout your coworking space.
+• Do your research on what makes a great space: look into office design and office design principles to figure out the best way to lay out your coworking space.

 • Employ the help of a professional: an architect or interior design firm is a great place to start for some expert advice.
 They can work with your contractor to put together something that is seamless, beautiful, and functional.